hbowie/softdevbigideas/ideas/Govern Wisely.md

 Title: Govern Wisely

+Index: governance

+Body:

 Even if your software development team is self-organizing, it is not self-governing.
 Someone needs to point it at a worthy goal.
 Even the best software developers won't experience success if they spend their time developing something that is not needed.

 Your software development projects need to be in <a href="http://www.pagantuna.com/posts/the-primary-functions-of-management.html" target="ref">alignment with your organizational strategy</a>.
 If you don't know what that strategy is, or if your project is not contributing to it in some way, then it's not likely to be a rousing success.

 In general, you should only be developing new software in areas that provide your organization with some degree of competitive differentiation.

 You need to pick projects that have reasonable chances of success.
 Many projects are doomed from the start, either because they are too large, because stakeholder expectations are unrealistic, because the chosen technology is too immature, because organizational politics present insurmountable problems, because you are automating a fundamentally poor process, or for a whole host of other reasons.
 These projects generally proceed, not because these problems are unknown, or their impact is underestimated, but because people are afraid to speak up, or are not listened to when they do.